clij/clij2-docs/readme.md

 <img src="./images/curtain.gif" width="245">

-Under the hood it uses [OpenCL](https://www.khronos.org/opencl/) but users don't have to learn a new programming language such as OpenCL, they can just use it.
-Just entry-evel coding skills are required!
+Under the hood it uses [OpenCL](https://www.khronos.org/opencl/) but users don't have to learn a new programming language such as OpenCL, they can just use it transparently.
+Entry-evel coding skills are sufficient!
 Increased efforts were put on documentation, code examples, user-convenience, interoperability, and extensibility.
 CLIJ is based on [ClearCL](http://github.com/ClearControl/ClearCL),